-Moreover, TiO2 aerogels are able to store photogenerated electrons in surface trap states upon illumination in water-methanol dispersions.
-The capacity to store photogenerated electrons increases with lower calcination temperature.
+TiO2 aerogels are able to store photogenerated electrons in surface trap states upon illumination in waterdispersions.
+The capacity methanol to store photogenerated electrons increases with lower calcination temperature.
 Furthermore, the extent of electron storage also depends on the methanol scavenger concentration.
+We plan to quantify the electron storage capacity with transient absorption spectroscopy in the future.

+Increasing the calcination temperature to 500 °C results in decreased surface area, however in strongly increased hydrogen evolution rates in photocatalytic experiments.
 Finally, nitrogen reduction to ammonia in the dark was performed with photogenerated stored electrons in TiO2 aerogels, separating the charge carrier photogeneration from the nitrogen reduction reaction.
 This result paves the way for future application of such tailored and cheap TiO2 aerogels in solar fuel-on-demand processes.